-The list of the types of oil raw sludge includes off-grade oily or hydrocarbon bearing mixtures.
-The team of Writemyessaynow understand how important ecology is.
-That’s why we have collected and checked many papers before writing this article.
+The list of the types of oil raw sludge includes off-grade oily or hydrocarbon-bearing mixtures.
 The main sources of oil raw sludge are:

 - Oil polluted priming coats of sectional and other industrial slots.